fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 ![](http://s017.radikal.ru/i406/1501/84/ef8c97c62e48.jpg)

 The UmSITE is an IP-backhaul GSM BTS, BSC and Network In The Box.
-This is tower-mounted, fault-tolerant and completely protected from any weather conditions solution, which is used for wide range network.
+This is solution that is tower-mounted, fault-tolerant, and completely protected from any weather conditions, which is used for wide range network.